 If you require further information please email:

-We are a Non-Maintained Special School of around fifty boys between the ages of 7 and 19.
-All boys placed with us have a Statement of Special Educational Needs, or have one in preparation.
-Some boys have the new EHC plans.
-We are based in Brighouse, West Yorkshire.
+We are a Non-Maintained Special School of around seventy boys between the ages of 7 and 19.
+All boys placed with us have an Education, Health and Care Plan (EHCP) We are based in Brighouse, West Yorkshire.

 There are three core elements to our provision: